wp-plugins/custom-post-widget/readme.txt

 = 1.3 =
 Now the title of the content block is displayed in the admin interface to make it easy to manage the widgets.

+= 1.4 =
+The plugin has been translated into Dutch and German.
+Hat tip: Caspar H&uuml;binger - glueckpress.com

+= 1.5 =
+Thanks to Caspar Huebinger the plugin now has its own icon and as requested by Stephen James the author field has been added to the Content Block edit screen.

+= 1.6 =
+The Custom Post Widget plugin is now using the more efficient get_post instead of query_posts to display the content block on the page.
+The code for this change has been graciously provided by Paul de Wouters.

 == Upgrade Notice ==